(Also known as: “Hello? Anyone Home?”)

 By: John S. Morlu II, CPA

 You land in Accra.
 The heat hits you like a frying pan.
 The Wi-Fi plays hide and seek.
-And then you begin your journey into Ghana’s greatest philosophical riddle:
+And then you begin your journey into Ghana’s greatest philosophical riddle: Where is the government?

-Not just physically (because most offices close by 2 PM).
-But spiritually.
+Not just physically (because most offices close by 2 PM), but spiritually.
 Emotionally.
 Logistically.
 Existentially.

 You drive past traffic lights — not because they’re working — but because they’re not even turned on.
 The traffic warden stands in the middle of the road like he’s directing a Marvel movie, waving his hand with such confidence you wonder if he went to Hogwarts.